 Those with post-traumatic stress injury (PTSI) often find themselves avoiding anything that reminds them of the source of their distress.
 They may also have flashbacks, intrusive thoughts or bad dreams, feel hypervigilant and detached from everyone, struggle with mood and self-defeating thoughts, and lose interest in things that once brought joy.

 The good news is PTSI can be treated, usually with a combination of psychotherapy and medication.
-If you think you may be experiencing PTSI, seek help without delay.
+If you think you may be experiencing PTSI or dealing with trauma in an unhealthy manner, seek help without delay.

 Did you know?

 - While PTSI is often associated with combat veterans, first responders can develop it, especially over the course of a career.

 - Even little things or witnessing someone else’s distress can trigger PTSI and compassion fatigue.

 - About 8 out of every 100 people will experience PTSI at some point in their lives.

 - A lack of social support is a key risk factor in developing PTSI, and seeking out support helps build resilience against it.

 When heroes are hurting, we’re here to help.
 Register Now - Contact Us